Back at school

 - have a ‘blind’ testing competition of food or smells with the family.
 If your child has a specific diet smells may be more appropriate.

-Lots of us feel isolated at the moment, but this can be even more difficult for children with communication needs.
+Being back at school and anxieties around the uncertainties of the future can be even more difficult for children with communication needs.
 Twinkl has lots of resources available, including communication and emotion cards, which can help children express their needs and feelings.

 You might choose to use social stories to talk about coronavirus (COVID 19).
 Your child could then use emotion pictures to identify and express how they’re feeling.